Simix2017/simon-kerstan-ee-express/README.md

 Core Jakarta EE runtime with Jakarta EE CDI and configuration APIs.
 This can be used for non-web applications and has APIs for bootstrapping the application.
 Every other module inside the framework is based on this module.

+Besides core APIs from Jakarta EE, this module also provides logging via SLF4J (which uses Logback Classic behind the scenes).

 The CDI implementation does only support dependency injection via annotations currently and does not support the full CDI specification.